jossmac/react-images/README.md

 ### Using srcfetcher

-srcfetcher is used if you need to fetch images using a function, for example fetch through an REST Api which requires an authorization header
+srcfetcher is used if you need to fetch images using a function, for example fetch through an REST Api which requires an authorization header.
+Lightbox will call the given srcfetcher function with the src as parameter.

+In the example below i have used a simple fetch where i concat 'https://cors-anywhere.herokuapp.com/' before the src to avoid cors issues.

 Example using srcfetcher
 ```jsx